Antimatter543/antimatter543.github.io/_posts/maths/2021-06-04-pyramids-cubes.md

 modified_date: 2021-06-10
 publish: false
 tags: non-professional
 excerpt: Playing around with the proportion of volume for an N-dimensional pyramid within an N dimensional cuboid.
-Tried to figure ouut the proportion using only my background knowledge and no researching.
+Tried to figure out the proportion using only my background knowledge and no researching.
 ---
 NOT  COMPLETE -- YOU KNOW WHAT, ABANDONED TBD.
 Why are you here!?!?
 Stop looking!
 Just read A Mathematician's Lament and begone!
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH